michalkonecny/polypaver/examples/SPARK/README.md

-# Example verified SPARK Ada programs
+# Verifying numerical SPARK Ada programs using PolyPaver

+TODO: a few sentences of introduction

-## Overview of the programs' goals
+## Overview of the example programs

 ### peak